-A pledge (arrhabon) in ancient Greece originally referred to a down payment or earnest money given to secure a purchase.
+- A pledge (arrabon) in ancient Greece originally referred to a down payment or earnest money given to secure a purchase.
 Later it came to represent any sort of pledge or earnest.
 A form of this word even came to be used for engagement ring - this guarantees that a marriage will take place (In the future at the return of the Lord, what wedding are believers to participate in?)
 It was promissory first installment that guaranteed a full, final payment.
 Our modern terms "earnest money" or "down payment" give an accurate picture of the meaning of a pledge.

 What is the spiritual significance of the pledge in this verse?

 - The Spirit is a pledge of our future inheritance - the Holy Spirit God has been given to believers in this present life so that we might have firm assurance of our future, eternal inheritance.
 He is like our "engagement ring"!
 He is the first installment, the guarantee and the foretaste of the full inheritance yet to come, culminating in the reception of our future glorified bodies.

 Why does God give believers the Spirit as a pledge?

 - Paul says it is with a view to the redemption of God's Own Possession

 Who is God's possession?

-Believers -- the final redemption of His possession will come when we are glorified
+- Believers -- the final redemption of His possession will come when we are glorified

 What is God's ultimate purpose?

 - That it would be to the praise of His glory

 What does Ephesians 4:30 reiterate?

-Believers are sealed by the Spirit
+- Believers are sealed by the Spirit

-It is for the day of redemption (future redemption of our bodies - see Romans 8:23 discussed above)
+- It is for the day of redemption (future redemption of our bodies - see Romans 8:23 discussed above)

-Speaks of security - even though we grieve the Spirit, we are are still sealed
+- Speaks of security - even though we grieve the Spirit, we are are still sealed

-Observe 4 spiritual blessings: God (1) establishes us (stabilizes believers and places them on a firm foundation spiritually) (2) anoints us (priests, prophets and kings were anointed for service in the OT and believers in the NT) (3) seals (4) gives the Holy Spirit as a pledge (what God has begun, He will complete for again this speaks of a down payment which obligates the payer to make further payments!).
+- Observe 4 spiritual blessings: God (1) establishes us (stabilizes believers and places them on a firm foundation spiritually) (2) anoints us (priests, prophets and kings were anointed for service in the OT and believers in the NT) (3) seals (4) gives the Holy Spirit as a pledge (what God has begun, He will complete for again this speaks of a down payment which obligates the payer to make further payments!).
 Note also the clear reference to the Trinity in these 2 verses.

 What does Peter teach about our inheritance?

 - It is for those who have been born again

-It is imperishable, undefiled and will not fade away
+- It is imperishable, undefiled and will not fade away

-It is reserved in heaven
+- It is reserved in heaven

 - We are protected by the power of God

-We look toward a future tense salvation (redemption of our bodies = glorification)
+- We look toward a future tense salvation (redemption of our bodies = glorification)

 - (v17) Heirs of God and fellow heirs with Christ

-(v18) Incomparable glory that will be revealed to us
+- (v18) Incomparable glory that will be revealed to us

 What does Paul teach about the inheritance?

-Part of our inheritance (3:5) now is our hope (absolute certainty of future good) of eternal life (3:7) = we can have confidence now that we will inherit eternal life.
+- Part of our inheritance (3:5) now is our hope (absolute certainty of future good) of eternal life (3:7) = we can have confidence now that we will inherit eternal life.
 In a word, the believer's inheritance is a certainty of eternal life.

 What does James teach about the believer's inheritance?

-We are heirs of the kingdom of God - there is a present as well as future component (Millennium and then the new heaven and new earth that follows)
+- We are heirs of the kingdom of God - there is a present as well as future component (Millennium and then the new heaven and new earth that follows)

 What does John teach about this final redemption?

-Although we are children of God now, we don't appear now as we shall appear someday
+- Although we are children of God now, we don't appear now as we shall appear someday

 - When we see Jesus we will be made like Him

-This hope (certainty) should in the meantime motivate us to purify ourselves, even as a prospective bride (engaged) keeps herself pure for her husband and their wedding day (think of the church as the bride of Christ).
+- This hope (certainty) should in the meantime motivate us to purify ourselves, even as a prospective bride (engaged) keeps herself pure for her husband and their wedding day (think of the church as the bride of Christ).

 1Cor 15:50-54: How does Paul describe the future redemption of our now decaying bodies?